Khngu127/Project2/README.md

 • Remove an item.
 All operations are web-based.
 You are free to select the programming language and the database management system.

+NOTE: the program should display an actual picture for image, but it displays an icon and word for me instead.